UK/EU Prospective Research Students

 Northern Bridge Doctoral Training Partnership

-For full details of the studentship competition please refer to the Northern Bridge website at http://www.northernbridge.ac.uk
+For full details about the studentship competition and how to apply at Queen’s please refer to http://www.qub.ac.uk/Study/PostgraduateStudy/FundingandScholarships/NorthernBridge/

 The eligibility criteria are applicable to all DFE research awards: DFE research studentships and DFE CAST.

-To apply for a DFE award, please fill out the Online Combined Application for Admission and Award.
+To apply for a DFE award, please complete an Online Combined Application for Admission and Award on the Queen’s University Postgraduate Applications Portal.

 DFE Research Studentships